DIVISION OF HUMAN RESOURCES

 - Read fine print, and review information on a PC monitor, as well as, hard copy output;

 - Manipulate objects with fingers.
-For example, using a keyboard, typing and coding general ledger information;
+For example, use a keyboard and telephone receiver.

 - Use the spoken word;